danielmackey/dk-holiday/README.md

   - Stream at the front, only interfaces with Worker
   - Worker sits between Stream and Buffer
   - Buffer works behind the scenes and only interfaces with Worker

+## Tech Inventory

+  ### Client-side
+    - Moved from jQuery to Zepto, reducing total package size from ~180k to ~70k
+    - Plates.js for clean templating
+    - Underscore.js for utility
+    - Socket.io for websocket messaging
+    - Jade for view rendering
+    - Stylus for style preprocessing
+    - CoffeeScript

+  ### Server-side
+    - Express Web Server
+      - Stitch middleware for javascript bundling
+      - Stylus middleware for stylesheet bundling

+    - App Server
+      - Job queue with Kue + Redis
+      - Env vars managed with nconf
+      - State restoration with node-request /stats
+      - Twitter stream with ntwitter

+    - Logging with winston and Loggly
+    - Documentation with docco
+    - Tests with Jasmine